sp00n/corecycler/readme.txt

 A: This tool requires the .NET Framework with at least version 3.5.
 You can download it here: https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10

-Q: I have overclocked my RAM and I see errors when runnign this program, but I'm sure my CPU is fine!
+Q: I have overclocked my RAM and I see errors when running this program, but I'm sure my CPU is fine!
 A: The errors may actually come from your overclocked RAM and not your CPU directly.
    Best practice for overclocking is to separately test the memory overclock and the CPU overclock, i.e. test your CPU while your memory runs at stock speeds.